Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 Why Digital Products Are Perfect for Freelancers

-Breaking the Time-for-Money Cycle
+Breaking the Time-for-Money Cycle with Digital Products

 - Create once, sell repeatedly – Unlike client work that pays once, digital products can generate revenue for years